What is dementia?

 Somerset is renowned for excellent partnership working and commissioners, providers and the voluntary sector organisations have worked together for a number of years to improve dementia services.

-The Somerset Dementia Strategy Group will develop a detailed collaborative four year implementation plan, setting out further improvements to help realise the Somerset Vision and related ambitions for Dementia, which are in line with the Dementia Well Pathway and the PMCD 2020.
+The Somerset Dementia Strategy Group is implementing an action plan, setting out further improvements to help realise the Somerset Vision and related ambitions for Dementia, which are in line with the Dementia Well Pathway and the PMCD 2020.

 Somerset Dementia Needs Assessment